AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 title: User Guide for A Caring Book (TP T12-2)
 ---

-A Caring Book is a **desktop app for managing patient and staff contact details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, A Caring Book can get your contact management tasks done faster than traditional GUI apps.
+A Caring Book is a **desktop app designed for Patient Care Coordinators to manage patient and staff contact details efficiently.**
+Optimized for use via a Command Line Interface (CLI) while retaining the benefits of a Graphical User Interface (GUI), A Caring Book enables faster contact management compared to traditional GUI apps, especially for users who type quickly.

+Unlike conventional systems that require manual entering of details for each category (e.g. Name, Phone Number, Department), A Caring Book streamlines the process with `addpatient` and `addstaff` commands.
+Filtering commands such as `find`, `findstaff` and `finddep` allow for quick lookup, particularly in emergency situations, making contact management more efficient.
+A Caring Book also employs the use of shortcut commands, which further elevates the user experience.

 * Table of Content
 {:toc}